-Electrical Safety (continued) Yes No N/A Comments Flexible cords are only used in continuous lengths without splice or tap.
-Multiple plug adaptors are not used.
+Electrical Safety (continued) Yes No N/A Comments Multiple plug adaptors are not used.
 Electrical appliances such as vacuum cleaners, polishers, vending machines, etc., are grounded.
 Non-grounding type receptacles and connectors are not used for grounding-type attachment plugs.
 Ground-fault circuit interrupters are installed on each temporary 15 or 20 ampere, 120 volt alternating current (AC) circuit at locations where construction, demolition, modifications, alterations, etc., are performed.
 Metal cable trays, metal raceways, and metal enclosures for conductors are grounded.
 Disconnecting means are always opened before fuses are replaced.
 Flexible cords and cables are connected to devices and fittings so that strain relief is provided to prevent pull from being directly transmitted to joints or terminal screws.
 Cord, cable, and raceway connections are intact and secure.
 Energized parts of electrical circuits and equipment are guarded against accidental contact by approved cabinets or enclosures.
 Unused openings (including conduit knockouts) in electrical enclosures and fittings are closed with appropriate covers, plugs, or plates.
+Electrical enclosures such as switches, receptacles, junction boxes, etc., are provided with tight-fitting covers or plates.

-Electrical Safety (continued) Yes No N/A Comments Electrical enclosures such as switches, receptacles, junction boxes, etc., are provided with tight-fitting covers or plates.
-The location of electrical power lines and cables (overhead, underground, under floor, other side of walls, etc.) is determined before digging, drilling, or similar work is begun.
+Electrical Safety (continued) Yes No N/A Comments The location of electrical power lines and cables (overhead, underground, under floor, other side of walls, etc.) is determined before digging, drilling, or similar work is begun.
 Temporary circuits are protected by suitable disconnecting switches or plug connectors at the junction with permanent wiring.
-Disconnecting switches for electrical motors in excess of two horsepower are able to open the circuit when the motor is stalled without exploding.
+Disconnecting switches for electrical motors more than two horsepower can open the circuit when the motor is stalled without exploding.
 Low voltage protection is provided in the control devices of motors driving machines or equipment that could cause injury from inadvertent starting.
 Motor disconnecting switches or circuit breakers are located within sight of the motor control device.
 The controller for each motor that exceeds two horsepower is rated equal to, or above, the rating of the motor it serves.